jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 **Appeals**

 ### 63 Appeal on ground of lack of jurisdiction
-An industry participant that is affected by a decision of the Rulings Panel may appeal that decision to the High Court on the ground of lack of jurisdiction.
+An industry participant or a specified person that is affected by a decision of the Rulings Panel may appeal that decision to the High Court on the ground of lack of jurisdiction.

 ### 64 Appeal on question of law
 There is a right of appeal to the High Court, on a question of law only, against any decision of the Authority or the Rulings Panel.

 ### 65 Appeal against certain orders of Rulings Panel
-(1) The Authority or an industry participant may appeal to the High Court against the following orders made by the Rulings Panel:
+(1) The Authority, an industry participant, or a specified person may appeal to the High Court against the following orders made by the Rulings Panel:
   (a) an order requiring a public warning or reprimand to be issued (section 54(1)﻿(b)):
   (b) a pecuniary penalty order, or the amount payable under a pecuniary penalty order (section 54(1)﻿(d)):
   (c) a compensation order, or the amount payable under a compensation order (section 54(1)﻿(e)):